SirPotatoIV/enter-the-mongodb-realm/README.md

 - MongoDB documetation on how to create a client (front-end) to connect to the Realm created GraphQL SDK: https://docs.mongodb.com/realm/graphql/connect/
   - Note: This is heavily focused on React as the front-end framework

+## Preforming queries to Realm using GraphQL/Apollo

+- MongoDB documentation has you use the Apollo React Hook useQuery.
+- I started with MongoDB documentation: https://docs.mongodb.com/realm/graphql/execute/
+- I found the Apollo documentation to be a little clearer: https://docs.mongodb.com/realm/graphql/execute/